 Because your vehicle's tires may wear unevenly, you may need to replace them before a wear band appears across the entire tread.
-Some spots wear more heavily than others.

 Your wheels and tires are match-mounted for improved ride.
 Before you begin to repair a tire, mark the wheel and tire so that they are properly aligned when remounted.
 This will ensure that the tires will continue to give you the same ride level.